s2l1/Headless-Samourai-Dojo/README.md

 `$ nano ~/.bitcoin/bitcoin.conf`

 ```
-# bitcoind configuration
 # ~/.bitcoin/bitcoin.conf
-# delete comment lines that explain things if youd like
+# bitcoind configuration - with comment to explain each section.

 rpcbind=127.0.0.1
 # needed for other services

-rpcbind=10.0.1.95
+rpcbind=192.168.0.70
-# local ip of where bitcoind is
+# local ip of your ODROID

+rpcbind=172.28.0.1

 rpcport=8332
 # port used to access rpc

-rpcuser=xxxxxxxx
+rpcuser=XXX
 # put any username you prefer for rpc access, please make sure this is the same as BITCOIND_RPC_USER in Section 15.

-rpcpassword=xxxxxx
+rpcpassword=XXX
 # put any password you prefer for rpc access, please make sure is the same as BITCOIND_RPC_PASSWORD in Section 15.

-rpcallowip=127.0.0.1
-# may not be but was there already so left

-rpcallowip=10.0.1.2
-#local ip of where Dojo is
+rpcallowip=0.0.0.0/0
+# allow all rpcbind registered addresses !!!LOCK THIS DOWN LATER!!!!

 txindex=1
 #builds bitcoin transaction index)